stripe/agent-toolkit/evals/README.md

 });
 ```

-The Typescript type defintions have documentation to help you.
+The Typescript type defintions has documentation to help you.
 The `fn` function
 will be called with the resulting output of your prompt.
 This should return an array of "assertions."
 These are like `expect` in Jest.

-This can be as simple as noting a tool was called exist or as complex as asking an LLM to do semantc similarities.
+This can be as simple as noting a tool was called or as complex as asking an LLM to do semantic similarities.
 See `scorer.ts` for a list of assertions.

 Override the toolkit config by passing a `toolkitConfig` object.